Skip to main content

 So Incentives

-National Gas is incentivised on the quantity of greenhouse gas emitted from our compressors through our operations, which are the most significant source of methane venting from the gas network.
+We are incentivised on reducing the quantity of greenhouse gases emitted from our compressors, which represent the most significant source of methane venting on the gas network.

-During our work to commission, operate, maintain and decommission the assets in the National Transmission System (NTS) it is necessary to release quantities of methane (a greenhouse gas) into the atmosphere.
+During the commissioning, operation, maintenance, and decommissioning of assets on the National Transmission System (NTS), it is sometimes necessary to release methane, a potent greenhouse gas into the atmosphere.

 How the GHG Emissions incentive works

-We are continuing to investigate alternatives to venting natural gas.
-This could help to reduce emissions from assets such as compressors and chromatographs, while taking into account the operational and mandatory maintenance requirements of these assets.
+We continue to investigate alternatives to venting natural gas.
+This could help to reduce emissions from assets such as compressors and chromatographs, while taking into account the operational and mandatory maintenance requirements associated to these assets.